Rootes Arrow: Chrysler Hunter

-Iranian, Australian and New Zealand ranges
+Production outside Britain

 Australia

 Commencing in 1967, Chrysler Australia Ltd assembled the Hillman Hunter from imported CKD packs at their Port Melbourne factory, which they inherited as part of Chrysler's acquisition of Rootes Australia.
 Designated as the HB series, the range comprised two models, the Arrow with basic vinyl upholstery and floormats, and the Hunter, with better quality upholstery and carpeted floors.
 A Hunter Safari wagon was added to the range in May 1968.
 The Safari name was also used to identify the Australian Chrysler Valiant wagons.
 The Safari was a popular seller, particularly as the competing Holden Torana was not available as an estate / station wagon.

 The HC series was released in November 1968.
 Major changes were the adoption of the UK face-lifted Hunter radiator grille and rectangular headlights, and the renaming of the Arrow as the Hunter, retaining the Arrow's trim specification and bench seat.
 The Hunter was renamed to Hunter Royal, the model corresponding in trim level with the UK Singer Vogue, but retaining the Hunter plastic moulded dashboard, with simulated wood trim.
 An additional model, the Hunter GT, corresponded with the UK Humber Sceptre in trim level, but utilized the standard Hunter grille.
 These cars featured trim parts from various UK models, including UK Humber Sceptre bonnet ornaments.

 In 1970, the Australian version of the Hunter was face-lifted again, with the introduction of the HE series.
 Marketing of the car, plus its rear badges, referred to it as the Hunter, rather than a Hillman.
 The facelift involved a change to the radiator grille, with new and smaller rectangular headlights.
 Also, the appearance of the rear of the car was changed with a flush trim panel under the boot lid and new twin-lens tail lights.
 Depending on the model, this panel was painted in the body colour, matte grey or matte black (Hustler Model); this facelift was unique to Australia.
 Inside, the HE models received a new collapsible steering column, with the Valiant's steering wheel.

 The model range was later modified again: a new cut price performance version called the Hustler was introduced.
 This was similar in concept and execution to the UK Hillman GT – a sparsely trimmed car with high performance.
 The Hustler was powered by the Rootes Group 1725cc engine, equipped with alloy head and twin Stromberg side-draught carburettors.
 The Hustler's styling alluded to its big brother; the Chrysler Valiant (VG) Pacer.

 The Hunter GT was renamed the Hunter Royal 660.
 Outside, this car gained Rostyle wheels.
 Inside, the car was trimmed in the same "buffalo grain" textured vinyl, which also was to be found in the VG series luxury Valiant, the Regal 770.